jerboa88/Collage-Generator-for-Last.fm/README.md

 ## Contributing
-Contributions, issues, and forks are welcome
+Contributions, issues, and forks are welcome.

 ## License
 This project is licensed under the Mozilla Public License 2.0.
 See [LICENSE](LICENSE) for details.
 This project is not affiliated with or endorsed by Last.fm in any way.
-All album covers belong to their respective owners
+All album covers belong to their respective owners.